-NLP Group Investments consists of the local investment teams in the three Nordic subsidiaries.
-The local Heads of the investment teams report directly to the Chief Investment Officer (CIO) of NLH AB.
+Investments are managed by the local investment teams in the four Nordic subsidiaries.
+The local Heads of the investment teams report directly to the Head of Capital & Investment.
 Cross-border responsibilities of the local teams are coordinated by Nordic working groups for specific areas of competence.

-The CIO of NLH AB has overall responsibility for the investment processes within NLP and is supported by the Nordic Investment Committee (NICO).
-Investment processes within NLP follow a common group investment strategy which is submitted annually to the Board of NLH AB by the CIO of NLH AB.
+The Head of Capital & Investment has overall responsibility for the investment processes within NLP and is supported by the Nordic Investment Committee (NICO).
+Investment processes within NLP follow a common group investment strategy which is submitted annually to the Board of NLH AB by the Head of Capital & Investment.
 This investment strategy is embedded in the NLP risk management policy and the overall business strategy of NLP.